lyft/presto-gateway/README.md

-# presto-gateway
+# api-gateway

-A load balancer / proxy / gateway for presto compute engine.
+A load balancer / proxy / gateway for web APIs and Services.

 How to setup a dev environment
 ------------------------------